-We returned back in the time of many centuries, when two women, after a indescribable disaster had collected a baby girl who cried having the awarness to have lose her parents in a fire that had burnt their house.
+We got back in the time of many centuries, when two women, after a indescribable disaster had collected a baby girl who cried having the awareness to have lose her parents in a fire that had burnt their house.

-That child girl was me and those women had grow me up and more the time was passing by, they had understood that i had some powers.
-Fortunately they had, even them some powers.
-They were witches.
+That child girl was me, and those women had grown me up and more the time was passing by, they had understood that I had some powers.

-They had taught to me some tricks for dont show to the normal people our powers, and working freely, acting always for the good of the village.
+They had taught to me some tricks for don’t show to people our powers, and working freely, acting always for the good of the village.

-Due the fire, i had have some scars on my skin and wounds inside me, that they wouldnt be never healed, and for this, when i was provok, i react.
-Little by little, some sides of my powers came out, and little by little i was putted in a corner from some inhabitants of the village.
+Little by little, some sides of my powers came out, and little by little I was put in a corner from some inhabitants of the village.

-At the begining i didnt care of him and his cackles, but when he got up himself and he came in front at my table and he has started to called me ‘You’re a cursed witch!’ i got up, i was about to do something and you arrived and you putted yourself between me and Johnas.
-You was defending me.
-With persuasion, you had made him came out from the tavern, then you was come to me.
+At beginning I pretended to didn’t notice of him and his cackles, but when he got up, and he came in front at my table, and he has started to scream me: “You’re a cursed witch” I got up, all in a stroke, and I was about to do something, but you arrived putting between me and Johnas: you have defended me.

 With a smart persuasion, you have made him came out from the tavern, then you got back to me.

 There, in that tavern: in that precise moment, we looked at each other for the very first time.

 We shyly smiled each other.”